 Today the town looks somewhat different, flooded with cars, buses and thousands of tourists looking to explore this site every day.

 The small streets of Sintra struggle to cope with the amount of traffic they get every day, especially during the summer months.

 We decided to put together this guide to help you with your visit to this stunning place.

-Many people don’t realise how touristy this place is until they stand in a queue to Pena Palace.
+Many people don’t realise how touristy this place is until they stand in a queue at Pena Palace.

-This guide will help you with planning your trip to Sintra Portugal.
+This post will help you with planning your trip to Sintra Portugal.

 If you have visited Sintra, please comment below on what you loved about the place and any tips you might have for our readers.

 When is the best time to visit Sintra Portugal – Sintra weather

 As a matter of fact, Sintra is a perfect place to explore year-round.
 Summertime, however, is the busiest time to visit it.
 You will find plenty of tourist buses and expect to queue almost everywhere.